 ABSTRACT

 Thermographic imaging techniques produce images whose pixel values represent the temperature distribution of an object.
-This research focuses on the possibilities of features than can utilize the classification of syrinx identification (CLMS/COMS).
+This research focuses on the possibilities of features than can be utilized for the classification of syrinx identification (CLMS/COMS).
 The thermographic image data from 19º C to 40º C was linearly remapped to create images with 256 gray level values.
-Further a single band (green band) from these remapped images was extracted to avoid the out of range temperature value in few images as well as for the fast processing of results.
+Further, a single band (green band) from these remapped images was extracted to avoid the out of range temperature value in a few images as well as for the fast processing of results.
 Features were extracted from these images, including histogram and texture features.
-Various pattern classiﬁcation algorithms have performed well in thermographic image classiﬁcation problems such as k-nearest neighbor, Nearest Neighbor, SoftMax scaling, standard Normal Density Normalization and the distance metrics such as Euclidean Distance and Normalized Vector Inner Product.
-Experiments with these set features can be the idea which of them gives the best result for syrinx identification in canines.
+Various pattern classiﬁcation algorithms have performed well in thermographic image classiﬁcation problems such as k-nearest neighbor, nearest neighbor, softmax scaling, standard normal density normalization and the distance metrics such as Euclidean distance and normalized vector inner product.
+Experiments with these features are conducted to determine the best set for syrinx identification in canines.
+Results indicate that…

 ACKNOWLEDGEMENT

-I would like to express my sincere gratitude to Dr. Scott E. Umbaugh, who has provided me with guidance, support, advice and help throughout the research work.
+I would like to express my sincere gratitude to Dr. Scott E Umbaugh, who has provided me with guidance, support, advice and help throughout the research work.
 Also would like to thank Lakshmi Gorantla, Akhila Karlapalem; members of Computer Vision and Image Processing Lab, Southern Illinois University Edwardsville for their continuous help and advice they provided in times of need.

 Gita Pant